 The ApsaraDB RDS console provides various methods that can be used to view the memory consumption:

 You can also use the PERFORMANCE_SCHEMA storage engine to configure memory instruments.
 This allows you to aggregate memory usage statistics into memory summary tables.
-For more information, see Memory Summary Tables.
+For more information, see MySQL documentation.

-- If you want to enable memory monitoring when your RDS instance is running, run the
+If you want to enable memory monitoring when your RDS instance is running, run the following command:

 update performance_schema.setup_instruments set enabled = 'yes' where name like 'memory%';